The Essential Role of SOC Analysts in Modern Cybersecurity

 - Historical data for forensic analysis

-Unlike legacy antivirus solutions that rely primarily on signature-based detection, modern EDR platforms employ sophisticated behavioral analysis and machine learning to identify suspicious activities that might evade traditional security controls.
-According to Forrester Research, 67% of organizations have moved from traditional EDR to XDR solutions, resulting in a 45% improvement in threat detection capabilities.
+Unlike legacy antivirus relying primarily on signature-based detection, modern EDR platforms employ sophisticated behavioral analysis and machine learning to identify suspicious activities that might evade traditional security controls.
+Many organizations have moved from traditional EDR to extended detection and response (XDR) solutions, which provide broader visibility and improved threat detection capabilities across multiple security layers.

 Leading EDR platforms include CrowdStrike Falcon, SentinelOne, Microsoft Defender for Endpoint, and Carbon Black.